 Port Ericaburgh, AA

-That’s a readable list of jobs that also includes the company name and each job’s location.
-However, you’re looking for a position as a software developer, and these results contain job postings in many other fields as well.
+The results finally look much better!
+You’ve now got a readable list of jobs, associated company names, and each job’s location.
+However, you’re specifically looking for a position as a software developer, and these results contain job postings in many other fields as well.

 Find Elements by Class Name and Text Content